HealthCatalyst/react-cashmere/CONTRIBUTING.md

 ### Example Stories
 The storybook documentation examples live under `./stories/*` directory.

-If you are creating a new component you will need to add a new story in \
+To create a new custom component you can add it here: \
 `./src/components/<Component Name>`\
 You will also need to create a new story to document your your component in \
-`./src/stories/<Component Name>.story.js`
+`./stories/Components/<Component Name>.story.js`

 ### Run Tests